A peek behind the doors of Canadian toy factories in 1954

 CBC Newsmagazine explored the Que. factory where wheeled toys were assembled, and went to Ottawa where one company made plush toys.

-So next stop, Quebec, where a subsidiary of a British firm assembled "a wide variety of wheeled toys" for the Canadian market.
+The next stop was Quebec, where a subsidiary of a British firm assembled "a wide variety of wheeled toys" for the Canadian market.

 A boy test-drives a toy chariot at a Quebec factory where British toys are assembled, in 1954.
 (CBC Archives/CBC Newsmagazine)